0xVolt/whats-up-doc/README.md

-# Language-agnostic Code Documentation with LLMs & LangChain
+# Language-agnostic Code Documentation Generation with LLMs & LangChain

 A command-line tool leveraging LangChain and LLMs for language-agnostic code documentation.